Last Updated on September 15, 2021 by Candy Wafford

 7) Keep Laptop Bag Packed and Ready to Go

 Keep your laptop packed with all of the business travel essentials you’ll need for travel and work.
-This includes phone chargers, an extra mouse, dongles, headphones, snacks, IDs, a tablet, a refillable water bottle, etc.
+This includes phone chargers, an extra mouse, dongles, headphones, snacks, IDs, a tablet, a refillable water bottle, etc. This one from Away is my absolute favorite and it goes on every trip with me!
+Click this link to save $20 on Away luggage.

 8) BYOE – Bring Your Own Entertainment